morganstanley/testplan/doc/en/introduction.rst

 like setup, teardown, after_start, after_stop etc. to customize the tests.

-A typical use case is to start an application, connect it to other services, perform some operations via the application and services :ref:`drivers <multitest_drivers>` and assert on expected results.
+A typical use case is to start an application, connect it to other services, perform some operations via the application and service :ref:`drivers <multitest_drivers>` and assert on expected results.

 Components